dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

 SAVING AND APPLYING CONFIGURATIONS
 -----

       It may be useful to save a full configuration of all the settings on UDS (or UDW) for reusing in other levels/projects.
 You can do this using the Configuration Manager.
-You can find the Configuration Manager in the Blueprints folder, and run it by right clicking and selecting Run Editor Utility Widget (just like this Readme).
+Run the Configuration Manager from the Ultra Dynamic Sky dropdown on the level editor toolbar, or by running the editor utility directly, found in the Blueprints folder.

       In the configuration manager, you can select your existing saved configurations to apply to your UDS actor.
 And you can create new configurations using the save button in the bottom right, when no configuration is selected.